kiranma72/abdm-docs/content/2-milestone1/abha-number/driving-license.md

 - Currently ABDM supports Driving License (DL) for ABHA number generation, apart from Aadhaar.

-- The user is requested his/her mobile number to be linked with ABHA Number.
+- The user is requested for their mobile number.

-- An OTP is sent to the given mobile number and after verifying the OTP , demographic information of the user is captured along with the driving license number .
+- An OTP is sent to the mobile number.
+Once the OTP is verified, demographic information of the user is captured along with the driving license number.

 - Following demographic details are expected from the end user
-   - Name
+   - Name as on driving licence
    - Date of birth (DOB)
    - Gender

-- The DL Number and Demographic details provided are matched against the DL database.
+- The Driving License (DL) Number and Demographic details provided are matched against the DL database (Sarathi).

 - The Demographic infiormation is also checked against the existing ABHA number database to prevent duplication.

 - Users are requested to upload scanned front and back images of their DL.

 - Post submission, an enrollment number is generated.
-The user has to go to a participating healthcare facility and request for the same to be verified.
+The user has to go to any participating healthcare facility and request for the same to be verified.

-- The Health care workers/Facility Managers are expected to ensure that the submitted DL is of the end user requesting *creation of ABHA number*
+- The Health care workers/Facility Managers are expected to cross check that the submitted DL is of the end user requesting *creation of ABHA number*

 - They can ensure the same by matching the picture in the uploaded document with the requesting person.